marcominerva/ChatGptNet/docs/ChatGptNet.Models/OpenAIChatGptModels/Gpt35Turbo_16k.md

 ## Remarks

+This model supports 16.384 tokens.
 See [GPT-3.5](https://platform.openai.com/docs/models/gpt-3-5) for more information.

 ## See Also